NinaPaljakkaCargo/python-API-challenge/README.md

 # python-API-challenge
-Using geomapping to find trends in weather patterns of cities that are various distances from the equator.
+Using API's to find trends in weather patterns of cities that are various distances from the equator.